jmitchell35/holbertonschool-shell/permissions/README.md

-5-execute adds execute permission to the owner of the hello file 6-multiple_permissions changes permissions of the file to execute for owner and group owner, read for other users 7-everybody gives executable permission to owner, group owner and other users
+5-execute adds execute permission to the owner of the hello file 6-multiple_permissions changes permissions of the file to execute for owner and group owner, read for other users 7-everybody gives executable permission to owner, group owner and other users 7-everybody gives executable permission to owner, group owner and other users